-I am the author of three books – Wallpaper The Ultimate Guide, Wallpaper a Book of Modern Prints and Hygge, a Celebration of Simple Pleasures: Living the Danish Way and Love Pattern & Colour, The Essential Guide
+I am the author of four books – Wallpaper The Ultimate Guide, Wallpaper a Book of Modern Prints, Hygge, a Celebration of Simple Pleasures: Living the Danish Way and Love Pattern & Colour, The Essential Guide

 I also help other authors with their books.
 My credits include Open, Frankie Bridge; Looking at the Stars: How incurable illness taught one boy everything, Lewis Hine; Four Mums in A Boat (paperback edition) Janette Benaddi, Frances Davies, Helen Butters, Niki Doeg; Made, a Book of Lifestyle Fitness and Food, Millie Mackintosh and Home, Orla Kiely.